Whittaker functions from motivic Chern classes: Character formulas

-\end{thm} \begin{rem} The methods in this paper do not give information about the individual cohomology groups $H^i(X,\mathcal{L}_\lambda \otimes \cO_w)$, so the equation \eqref{equ:demazure} may be regarded as a virtual Demazure character formula; the usual formula requires that $\lambda$ is dominant, thus all higher cohomology groups vanish \cite{demazure:desingularisations,andersen:schubert,mehta.ramanathan}.
-Another (minor) difference is that we regard $\mathcal{L}_\lambda \otimes \mathcal{O}_w$ as a class in $K_T(X)$, rather than restricting $\mathcal{L}_\lambda$ to the Schubert variety $X(w)$.
-Nevertheless, the K-theoretic push-forward of the inclusion map $i: X(w) \to X$ satisfies $i_*[\cO_{X(w)}] = \cO_w$ (since it is a closed embedding), thus by the projection formula $\chi(X(w), i^*\mathcal{L}_\lambda) = \chi(X,\calL_\lambda\otimes {\cO_w})$.
-Similar considerations apply to the Euler characteristics from equations \eqref{equ:whittaker1} and \eqref{equ:whittaker}. \end{rem} \begin{rem}The right hand side of the equation \eqref{equ:whittaker} is the Iwahori--Whittaker function, see \cite[Theorem A]{brubaker.bump.licata}. \end{rem} \begin{proof} The proof relies on the fact that the Euler characteristic to be calculated coincides with the Poincar{\'e} pairing $\langle \mathcal{L}_\lambda, \kappa \rangle$, where $\kappa$ is a class given by a version of the Demazure-Lusztig operators.
+Similar considerations apply to the Euler characteristics from the second and third equations. \end{rem} \begin{proof}[Proof of Theorem \ref{thm:characters}] The proof relies on the fact that each of the Euler characteristics to be calculated coincide with a Poincar{\'e} pairing $\langle \mathcal{L}_\lambda, \kappa \rangle$, where $\kappa$ is a class given by a version of the Demazure-Lusztig operators.
 Then one can employ various adjointness properties of these operators to easily conclude the proof.

 We start with the first equality.
 By formula \eqref{equ:BGGonstru}, and since the operators $\partial_i$'s are self adjoint, we have

 where the last equality follows from Equation \eqref{equ:tildeoperators}.